-Intent and Purpose:

-Traditional Downtown Neighborhood (T-4.2)
+Intent and Purpose: Traditional Downtown Neighborhood (T- 4.2)

-The Traditional Downtown Neighborhood zone is characterized by a pattern ranging from small to medium sized buildings in a more connective and compact urban environment, and placed to engage in more direct contact between the Public Realm of the street and sidewalk, and the Private Realm of front porches, front stoops and traditional neighborhood-scaled storefronts.
-The minimum and maximum lot widths, building widths and frontage build-out percentage form a more moderate density and more concentrated street-wall pattern, sustaining increased architectural and social variety, diversity and sidewalk pedestrian vibrancy.
+The Traditional Downtown Neighborhood district is characterized by a small to medium sized buildings with smaller front yards and stoops in a more compact urban environment, and includes and traditional neighborhood sized storefronts.
+The smaller minimum and maximum building set-backs form a moderately dense street-wall pattern, diverse architectural styles and pedestrian friendly streets and sidewalks.